fibercrypto/libskyfiber-dotnet/README.md

 ### Naming

-The exported function in Libskycoin .NET have the following naming format: `SKY_package_func_name` where package is replace by the package where the original Skycoin function is and func_name is the name of the function.
+The exported function in LibSkycoin .NET have the following naming format: `SKY_package_func_name` where package is replace by the package where the original Skycoin function is and func_name is the name of the function.
 For example, `LoadConfig` function from `cli` package is called in .Net `SKY_cli_LoadConfig`

 ### Parameters